GOTCHA: Real-Time Video Deepfake Detection via Challenge-Response: Real-Time Deepfake Generation

-Across the literature, several approaches have been proposed to generate deepfakes.
-While the details differ, they all share roughly the same components.
-The following list explains each component in the deepfake generation pipeline (also illustrated in Fig.~\ref{fig:rtdf_pipeline}).
+Several approaches exist for generating real-time deepfakes~\cite{iperov_deepfacelab_2021,nirkin_fsganv2_2022,wang2022latent}.
+While their details differ, they all utilize the same key components.
+The following list briefly describes each of these components, as depicted in Fig.~\ref{fig:rtdf_pipeline}.
+We assume that the computing device being used for video conferencing is instrumented to channel the imposter's video stream through a deepfake generation pipeline, and then forward it to the video-conferencing client.